trilemma-dev/SwiftAuthorizationSample/README.md

 4. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift satisfy-job-bless-requirements`

 This will add the `SMPrivilegedExecutables` entry to your app's Info.plist each time the app is built either for debug or release.
-If you do want this auto-generated value to be persisted after the build process, take these optional steps:
+If you do not want this auto-generated value to persist after the build process, take these optional steps:

 5. Add a Run Script Phase as the last phase
 6. Set the command to be run as `"${SRCROOT}"/BuildScripts/PropertyListModifier.swift cleanup-job-bless-requirements`

 This will delete the `SMPrivilegedExecutables` entry from your app's Info.plist at the end of the build process.
+If this results in an empty Info.plist then the property list will be deleted.
 The sample is configured to do perform this clean up step.

 Next we'll configure the build script to run for the helper tool:
 1. Select your helper tool target